thephpleague/url/dev-master/components/overview.md

 # URL components

-An URL string is composed of 8 components.
-Each of these components are returned from the `League\Url\Url` class getter methods as the following specific component classes:
+An URL string is composed of 8 components and 5 parts.
+Each of these components can be returned from the `League\Url\Url` class getter methods as the following specific component classes:

 - The `League\Url\Scheme` class represents the URL scheme component;
+- The `League\Url\UserInfo` class represents the URL userinfo part;
 - The `League\Url\User` class represents the URL user component;
 - The `League\Url\Pass` class represents the URL pass component;
 - The `League\Url\Host` class represents the URL host component;